cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 `-wait` | -w | Indicates if component waits for test completion.
 Must be TRUE or FALSE.
 The default is TRUE.
 `-maxwait` | -mw | The number of minutes to wait for the test to complete.
 The default is 20 minutes.
 `-useStubs` | -us | Indicates if the test should use stubs.
 Must be TRUE or FALSE.
 The default is TRUE.
-`-repeat` | -r | The number of time to repeat the test.
-The default is 0.
 `-backuparchive` | -ba | Indicates if the archive file should be backed up.
 The file will be time stamped and placed in the History project folder.
 Must be TRUE or FALSE.
 The default is TRUE.
 `-deletetemp` | -dt | Indicates if temporary files are to be deleted.
 Must be TRUE or FALSE.
 The default is TRUE.